martes, diciembre 13, 2011

 Marco at the high school prom

 It was 1972.
-I was 12 years old and about to finish my primary studies in School No. 89007 in Chimbote’s 21 de Abril “B” residential development.
-In those days bicycles were rented by the hour to the neighborhood kids from our home on Aviation Avenue’s thirteenth block.
+I was twelve years old and finishing primary school at School No. 89007 in Chimbote’s 21 de Abril “B” neighborhood.
+In those days, at my house on the thirteenth block of Aviation Avenue, we rented out bicycles by the hour to the local kids.

-Among the customers arriving for the bicycles there was an evangelical boy who was my age.
-I knew him by sight, since he went to a church located a few steps from my house, the Church of Christ.
-He was kind of serious and well-mannered.
-And when renting a bicycle he would register himself with this name: Marco Antonio Arroyo Benites.
+Among the customers who came for the bikes, there was an evangelical boy my age.
+I knew him by sight, as I used to see him attending the Church of Christ, located just a few steps from my house.
+He was serious and well-mannered.
+When renting his bicycle, he would sign in as: Marco Antonio Arroyo Benites.

-In 1973 I started secondary school at San Pedro in Chimbote, and here I ran into Marco again.
-The following year he was already my best friend and by 1975 we were inseparable classmates.
-Marco was good at math, and I liked language arts and social studies.
-We joined forces to combine our talents, and our study group became the best in the class.
+In 1973, I started secondary school at G.U.E.
+San Pedro in Chimbote, where I ran into Marco again.
+By the following year, he was already my best friend, and by 1975, we were inseparable.
+Marco was good with numbers, and I liked the humanities.
+Our talents complemented each other, and our study group became the best in the class.

-Under the pretext of homework, I often visited his home on Balta Avenue, a few steps from the intersection with Pardo Avenue.
-Each time I went to his house his mother, Doña Consuelo, would offer me my favorite dish: fried fish with rice and plenty of “zarza” (lemon/onion salad).
-We listened to music by the band Los Galos while doing homework, and talked about everything, especially about girls and the doubts of adolescence.
+Under the pretext of doing homework, I often visited his house on Balta Street, just a step away from the intersection with Pardo Avenue.
+Every time I arrived, his mother, Doña Consuelo, would serve me my favorite dish: fried fish with rice and plenty of zarza with lemon.
+We listened to music by Los Galos while doing our schoolwork and talked about everything—especially girls and the doubts of adolescence.

-The music was not always by Los Galos.
-Marco introduced me to Manuel Bonilla’s evangelical music.
-And before you know it I was attending the Church of Christ.
-I confess I went to church more for the girls than for the worship, but I also liked the Bible studies.
-Marco's father, Don Félix, led an interesting Bible course which I started going to.
+The music wasn't always Los Galos.
+Marco introduced me to the evangelical music of Manuel Bonilla, and later to the Church of Christ itself.
+I confess I attended church more for the "sisters" (the girls) than for the service, although I also enjoyed the Bible studies.
+Marco’s father, Don Félix, taught an interesting Bible course that I began to attend.

-Marco began his college career before me.
-In 1979 he moved to Lima, and the following year began studying Chemical Engineering at the National Engineering University.
-Meanwhile, I was caught in the whirlwind of politics, and it took me a little longer before I went to Trujillo in 1983 to study Law and Political Science at the National University of Trujillo.
+Marco started his university career before I did.
+In 1979, he moved to Lima, and the following year he began studying Chemical Engineering at the National University of Engineering (UNI).
+Meanwhile, caught up in the whirlwind of politics, I took a bit longer, traveling to Trujillo in 1983 to study Law and Political Science at the National University of Trujillo.

-In 1982 Marco met Eva, a beautiful girl from Samanco (Ancash, Peru), with whom he began a wonderful love story, and his children began to arrive: Mirella in 1983, Ivone in 1985, Hanss in 1987 and Nicole in 1995.
-Then the relationship with Eva ended, and in 1996 he had one more child, Sebastián, in another relationship.
+In 1982, Marco met Eva, a beautiful girl from Samanco, with whom he began a wonderful love story.
+Then the children began to arrive: Mirella in 1983, Ivone in 1985, Hanss in 1987, and Nicole in 1995.
+The romance with Eva eventually faded, and in 1996, Sebastián, his youngest son, arrived from another relationship.

-At one point during the 1980s Marco interrupted his chemical engineering studies.
+At one point in the 1980s, Marco interrupted his Chemical Engineering studies.
 He needed to work.
-He reinvented himself and entered a new world: the one of hairdressing.
-Since then Marco remains one of the most prestigious stylists of Lima.
-When he broke the news to me that he was leaving college, I remember that he said to me, "You might not see the connection, but I am going to use my geometry studies to be the best hairdresser in Lima."
-His words were prescient.
+He reinvented himself and entered a whole new world: hairdressing.
+Since then, Marco has become one of the most prestigious stylists in Lima.
+When he gave me the news that he was leaving his studies, I remember him saying: “You might not see the connection, but I’m going to use my studies in Solid Geometry to be the best hairdresser in Lima.”
+His words were prophetic.

-There were also tough times.
-One day in 1987 I was in my student room in Trujillo’s Colombus Street.
-The radio was on, bringing the news to me.
-Suddenly a reporter announced a terrible road accident in Chepén.
-When hearing the list of the deceased a name shook me, but I wanted to believe that it was only someone else with the same name.
-Seconds later the phone rang, and my landlady shouted in the direction of my window, "Eduardo, telephone, your mom says it's urgent!".
-Doña Consuelo, Marco’s mom, was gone forever.
+There were hard times, too.
+One day in 1987, I was in my student room on Columbus Street in Trujillo.
+The radio was bringing me the news.
+Suddenly, a reporter announced a terrible road accident near the city of Chepén.
+Among the list of deceased, a name shook me, but I wanted to believe it was just someone with the same name.
+Seconds later, the phone rang, and the landlady shouted toward my window: “Eduardo, telephone!
+Your mom says it’s urgent!”
+Doña Consuelo, Marco’s mother, was gone forever.

-1987 was also the year that Marco started to travel around the world.
-Argentina and several European countries witnessed his polished skills.
-To his triumphs in Lima, a great international experience was added.
+1987 was also the year Marco began traveling the world.
+Argentina and various European countries witnessed his refined skill.
+To his triumphs in Lima, he added vast international experience.

-I, on the other hand, left for Europe in the early '90s.
-In London I met Terry, my wife, and my only daughter, Dorothy, was born.
-Every two years I take my family to Peru.
-Arriving at Lima’s Jorge Chávez International Airport, Marco is always waiting for us and never lets us stay in hotels: he take us to his place.
-So we stayed at his small apartment on Angamos Avenue in Lima’s Miraflores district, where Marco gave us his bed while he slept in his barber chair.
-And later we stayed at his spacious apartment/salon on Dos de Mayo Avenue in the same district of Lima.
+I, for my part, left for Europe in 1994.
+In London, I met Terry, my wife, and Dorothy, my only daughter, was born.
+Every two years, I take my family to Peru.
+Upon arriving at Jorge Chávez International Airport, Marco is always there waiting for us, and he never allows us to stay in hotels: he takes us to his home.
+That’s how we first knew his small place on Angamos Avenue in Miraflores, where Marco would give us his bed while he slept in his barber chair.
+And later, we saw his spacious salon-residence on Dos de Mayo Avenue in the same district.

-If someone were to ask me to define Marco with one word the answer would be easy: Determination.
-Several times I have seen Marco fall on hard times, and he always said the same thing to me: "Give me a few months and I’ll be back in business again.”
+If someone were to ask me to define Marco in one word, the answer would be easy: Determination.
+Many times I have seen Marco down, and he always told me the same thing: “Give me a few months and you’ll see me back on my feet.”
 He always kept his word.

-And for Dorothy there is always another special treat in Chimbote: Marco’s father, a prestigious jeweler, has done several jobs for her, including a bracelet.
-Dorothy is growing up, and in each of the visits Don Félix keeps adding links to the bracelet.
+And for Dorothy, there is something else special in Chimbote: Marco’s father, a prestigious jeweler, has made several pieces for her, including a bracelet.
+Dorothy is growing up, and with each visit, Don Félix adds new links to it.

-Marco: Thus is our friendship, like the links that have been added to Dorothy’s bracelet.
-It is a treasure enriched with time.
-Gone are so many things, like Inés and Hilda, like Pocha and La Zarca.
+Marco: our friendship is just that way, much like the links being added to Dorothy’s bracelet.
+It is a jewel enriched by time.
+So many things are behind us now—names like Inés and Hilda, Pocha and La Zarca.
 Do you remember them?
-When we were young we shared so much time together that we ended up falling in love with pairs of friends!
+As boys, we shared so much time together that we ended up falling in love with pairs of friends!

-Returning to the present.
-Today is a special day for you.
-And I wanted to offer testimony to our friendship.
+Returning to the present: today is a special day for you, and I wanted to bear witness to our friendship.
 Happy Birthday!

 Eduardo.